Steel Building Learn The Basics

 For this reason all Buck Steel building framed openings for commercial rollup doors come with full cover trim in addition to j-trim.
 The full cover trim covers the jambs and header of the rollup door framed opening providing a "finished" appearance.

 A steel building needs to have each of its 4 sides braced in order to stiffen the structure.
 For most small to mid-size steel building projects, bracing one bay on each wall is sufficient.
 The most inexpensive and common form of steel building bracing is by using diagonal cables in the form of an "x" - often referred to as "cable bracing" or "x-bracing".

-With this in mind and using the image of the building at the top of this page as a guide - you can see that the placement of the two roll-up door framed openings on the front sidewall was done in a way that allowed Bay 2 to be used for cable bracing.
-If the customer would have requested 3 roll-up doors on the front of their steel building - then it would have been impossible to use cable bracing in Bay 2 and more costly forms of bracing would have had to have been considered.
+With this in mind and using the image of the building at the top of this page as a guide - you can see that the placement of the one rollup door framed openings in Bay 1 and the other rollup door framed opening in Bay 3 allowed Bay 2 to be used for cable bracing.
+If the customer would have requested 3 roll-up doors on the front of their steel building - then it would have been impossible to use cable bracing in Bay 2 and a more costly form of windframing (a portal frame) would have had to have been used.

 The point of this is that placement of framed openings in a steel building affect the ability of the steel building engineer to brace the building - and can ultimately affect the cost of the steel building.
 If during conversations about your steel building project, the designer is not asking you for details about location of framed openings - be very suspicious.